Updated: Aug 23

 Early walk with my babies. #Dogs

 I remember that morning, Kevin was on tour and it was the weekend.
 I decided to take them both to Signal Hill for a nice walk.
-There is always a breeze there and as I put them on the ledge to take pictures, Martin looked like the breeze and the full view made him so curious.
+There is always a breeze there and as I put them on the ledge to take pictures, Martin looked as if the breeze and the full view made him so curious.
 I love those pictures from that morning.
 Just me and them.
 They looked so happy and content.
 All they needed was me and a little adventure.

 One of my top favorite memory, is just him and me by the open window.
 I would pick him up and we would look outside together.
 I would pet him and he would enjoy the breeze with all of the smells that would make his nose twitched.
 He seem so happy and content, in my arms like that.
 His vision was not the best but once in a while, he would move his head because a car drove by or some people walked by.
 Toward the end that seem to be the only thing that brought comfort to his belly ache.
 This is actually how we were when he fell asleep for the last time.
 This is where I now sit and cry.
 I miss him.